#urban-life

 Man seen casually eating pieces of bloody NYC rat corpse in stomach-churning video: 'What the f-k?'

-A man was filmed eating parts of a dead rat on a Bronx street, pulling pieces from its body and consuming them like food.
+A man was filmed eating pieces of a dead rat on a Bronx street, shocking social media viewers.

 Arts